OtterKring/MIM_ImportScript_myBestPractice/README.md

 **NOTE:**

 * The `Anchor` prefix for the field being used as anchor in MIM as well as the different `|type` postfixes are only used in the Schema script!
-In the import script you keep using 'Id', 'objectClass','AccountName', ...!
+In the import script you keep using 'Id', 'objectClass', 'AccountName', ...!
 * The `objectClass` field must be returned for every dataset, so PSMA/MIM can identify where the dataset belongs to.
 This includes error message you return to MIM from your import or export scripts!
 More on these later ...

 ## 2) Parameters